Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 - insert reverse error
 My first thought was to locate the file causing the error.
 As I was trying to render the checkout page, I started in **checkout.html**.
 In the file I page searched for the missing view **product_view** and found the syntax that was causing the issue.
 Upon a furhter look in the "products" app, I realised the view needing to be used as the link was actually named **product_details** and not the **product_detail** url I had in the checkout.html file.
 Once I changed this and saved, the checkout page finally rendered.

+Stripe payments and environment variables were all set up smoothly.
+I ran into my first error with this section when trying to render the "checkout_success" page:
+- insert check out succes page
+In keepting with most of my errors, the problem was due to the key not being in the checkout model dictionary.
+By putting an underscore in 'streetaddress1' like so 'street_address1', this corrected the issue but I was met with another error:
+- insert Type Error Args
+This problem took a lot of working out.
+For some reason my 'peritem_total' which is supposed to be a decimal field was rendering as a string and causing the issue.
+From commenting out the order_form section of my checkout view, I was able to get the **checkout_success** page to render, as was the success message with the UUID.
+After a long time and some help from a tutor, we were able to determine the problem.
+The "Sum" built in method being called had a lower case 's' which was causing all the issues.
+Once edited, everything worked as expected and the order form saving correctly to the admin panel.

 ## Bugs
 Encountered my first bug when building the homepage template.
 Everything appeared on screen as expted, with the search fucntion returning "q='search input'" signalling success but the dropdown functionality wasn't present.
 - insert photo dropdown_bug